 49. “A slender acquaintance with the world must convince every man that actions, not words, are the true criterion of the attachment of friends.” — George Washington

 50. “Individuals entering into society must give up a share of liberty to preserve the rest.” — George Washington

 George Washington’s quote is often cited when discussing the balance between individual liberty and societal order.
 In essence, Washington is saying that individuals must be willing to sacrifice some of their freedom to live in a society where there are laws and rules.

 Without this sacrifice, society would be in chaos.
 This quote is particularly relevant in today’s world, where there is often a debate between those who believe that the government should have more control to maintain order and those who believe that individuals should have more liberty.

-It is essential to find a balance between these two things to create a functioning society.
+Finding a balance between these two things is essential to create a functioning society.
 George Washington’s quote is a reminder of this important truth.

 51. “The basis of our political systems is the right of the people to make and to alter their Constitutions of Government.” — George Washington